-

-Black Thistle Street Aid is a collective of volunteer outreach workers, herbalists & medical practitioners providing access to free healthcare through direct medical outreach & pop-up clinics to people experiencing homelessness in the Eugene-Springfield area.
+Black Thistle Street Aid is a integrative team of volunteer medical practitioners, herbalists & advocates providing access to free healthcare through direct outreach & pop-up clinics to people experiencing houselessness in the Eugene-Springfield, Oregon area.

 What do we do?

-Our team of volunteers provides weekly non-emergent medical outreach to the Eugene/Springfield area via our pop-up clinic and roving outreach team.
-Our team of medical providers (MDs, PAs, RNs, EMTs) and herbalists provide integrative health care through a harm-reduction, trauma-informed & humanistic lens.
+Our team of volunteers provides weekly non-emergent medical outreach to the Eugene/Springfield area via our roving outreach team and monthly pop-up clinic.
+Our team of medical providers (MDs, PAs, RNs, EMTs) and clinical herbalists provide integrative health care through a harm-reduction, trauma-informed & humanistic lens.

-Services we provide include on-site prescription refill assistance, wound care, foot baths, herbal and medical provider consultations, first aid supplies and an array of harm reduction and hygiene/survival supplies.
+Services we provide include on-site prescription refill assistance, wound care, foot baths, herbal and medical provider consultations, reproductive health needs, first aid supplies and an array of harm reduction and hygiene/survival supplies.
 In addition to offering supplies and on-the-spot care, our team provides resource connections, follow-up care and referrals to higher levels of care as needed.
+As time and capacity allows, our team also assists with systems navigation & advocacy, and will accompany people to their medical appointments, pre-op, emergency room visits etc. which often results in better follow-thru and overall health outcomes.

-We recognize that without community collaboration, people often fall through the cracks; we work closely with many other local social service agencies to identify encampments and people who could benefit from our services.
+We recognize that without community collaboration, people often fall through the cracks; we work closely with many other local social service agencies to identify encampments and people who could benefit from our services and vice versa.

 Our Clinic